 Coordinator, Conduct and Community Standards

-The Coordinator facilitates and coordinates all aspects of the student conduct program, including recruitment and training of Student Conduct Board members, supervision of a Student Conduct Assistant and facilitating Student Conduct Hearings.
+The Coordinator facilitates and coordinates all aspects of the student conduct program, including recruitment and training of Student Conduct Board members, and facilitating Student Conduct Hearings.
 The Coordinator reports to the Dean of Students.

 Coordinator, Leadership and Programs